Glass–Steagall in post-financial crisis reform debate: Volcker rule as "Glass–Steagall lite"

-In 2002, Arthur Wilmarth wrote, that from 1990-1997 the nine U.S. banks with the greatest securities activities held more than 20% of their assets as trading assets.
+In 2002, Arthur Wilmarth wrote, that from 1990 to 1997 the nine U.S. banks with the greatest securities activities held more than 20% of their assets as trading assets.
 By 1997, 40% of J.P.
 Morgan's revenue was from trading.
 A 1995 study by the federal banking regulators of commercial bank trading activity from June 30, 1984, to June 30, 1994, concluded that "trading activities are an increasingly important source of revenue for banks" and that "[n]otwithstanding the numerous press reports that focus on negative events, the major commercial banks have experienced long-term success in serving customers and generating revenues with these activities."
 In reporting the study results, the American Banker described "proprietary trading" as "basically securities trading not connected to customer-related bank activities" and summarized the study as finding that "proprietary trading has been getting a bad rap."

 Paul Volcker supported the Volcker Rule prohibition on proprietary trading as part of bringing commercial banks back to "concentrating on continuing customer interest."
 As described in the article Decline of the Glass–Steagall Act, Volcker had long testified to Congress in support of repealing Glass–Steagall Sections 20 and 32.
 In 2010 he explained that he understood Glass–Steagall as preventing banks from being principally engaged in underwriting and dealing in corporate securities.
 Volcker stated that with securitization and other developments he believes it is a proper bank function to underwrite corporate securities "as serving a legitimate customer need."
 He, therefore, did not believe "repeal of Glass–Steagall was terrible" but that Congress "should have thought about what they replace it with."
 Volcker's criticism was that Congress "didn't replace it with other restrictions."

 Separate from its proprietary trading ban, the Volcker Rule restricts bank and affiliate sponsorship and ownership of hedge funds and private equity funds.
 The GLBA amended the Bank Holding Company Act to permit "merchant banking" investments by bank affiliates subject to various restrictions.
 It also authorized the Treasury Department and Federal Reserve Board to permit such merchant banking activities by direct bank subsidiaries ("financial subsidiaries") after five years, but they have not provided such permission.
 This was not a Glass–Steagall change but a change to the Bank Holding Company Act, which previously limited the size of investments bank affiliates could make in a company engaged in activities not "closely related to banking."
 Such merchant banking investments may be made through private equity funds.
 The Volcker Rule will affect the ability of bank affiliates to make such investments.